How Can Homeowners Benefit from Installing Central Air?

 When shopping for a central air conditioning unit, consider its seasonal energy efficiency ratio (SEER) and energy efficiency ratio.
 These ratings tell you how efficiently a unit uses energy.
 Higher ratings indicate greater energy efficiency.
 Packaged central air conditioners with an ENERGY STAR label have an EER of at least 11 and SEER of at least 14.
 Similarly, split-system A/C units that qualify for an ENERGY STAR label have an EER of at least 12 and SEER of at least 14.5.

 The label from the Consortium for Energy Efficiency (CEE) goes beyond ENERGY STAR ratings and assigns four tiers for energy-efficient central A/C models.
 CEE Tier 0 units have EER and SEER ratings that meets minimum ENERGY STAR qualifications.
 CEE Tier 3 units have the greatest EER and SEER ratings.
+Check out our collection of high quality Daikin Air Conditioners here.

 Benefits of Central Air Conditioning